-- BTEC Level 4 HNC Diploma in Applied Chemistry (QCF) - BTEC Level 4 HNC Diploma in Applied Biology (QCF) - BTEC Level 3 Diploma in Operations and Maintenance Engineering (QCF) - BTEC Level 3 Diploma in Manufacturing Engineering (QCF) - Level 3 Diploma in Process Technology (QCF) - Level 3 Certificate in Laboratory Technical Skills (QCF)
+- BTEC Level 4 HNC Diploma in Applied Chemistry (QCF) - BTEC Level 4 HNC Diploma in Applied Biology (QCF) - Level 3 Certificate in Laboratory Technical Skills (QCF)

 A range of qualifications may be used to fulfil the requirement for the knowledge component of the apprenticeship standard.
 This allows employers the flexibility to tailor the apprenticeship to meet their specific local needs, whilst meeting the minimum requirements of the apprenticeship standard.